The Tube map guide to London’s best restaurants

 In a nutshell: Stylish eats, A-star service, and a night at the theatre

 If there was ever a Grand Designs x MasterChef mashup, this would be it.
-Enter the National Theatre, ascend through one of the finest examples of architectural Brutalism in Britain and dine in architect Sir Denys Lasdun’s namesake.
-Lasdun feels like the first of new genre – a ‘Brutalist brasserie’ that riffs on the building’s famous exteriors with continued concrete, large panes of glass, crispy-clean white tables and post-modern prints.
-Its modern British offerings aren’t a world away from its publican older sister, The Marksman (across the river in Hackney) and the place goes to lengths to emphasise the quality of its local ingredients.
+Enter the National Theatre, ascend through one of the finest examples of architectural Brutalism in Britain and dine in the modernist architect Sir Denys Lasdun’s namesake.
+Lasdun feels like the first of new genre – a ‘Brutalist brasserie’ that riffs on the building’s famous exteriors with continued concrete, large panes of glass, crispy clean white tables and post-modern prints.
+Its modern British offerings aren’t a world away from its publican older sibling, The Marksman (across the river in Hackney), and the place goes to lengths to emphasise the quality of its local ingredients.
 Staff provide all the structural integrity – their welcoming service puts you at ease right from the start.
-They’ll sort you with expert pairings (starting with the marriage of a red-fruit-forward Antolini Corvina with their delicious beef and barley buns) and make the menu easy (telling us exactly how special the crumbled Duroc chop was – and they were right).
+They’ll sort you with expert pairings and make the menu easy (telling us exactly how special the pot roast ham was – and they were right).
 Once you finish the last whip of your signature soft serve (the flavour of which is ever-changing), it’s off to your – next – show.

 District Line